Gabrielle Creevy: Early life and education

 In 2021, it was announced that Creevy had been cast in the Showtime series Three Women.
 In My Skin returned for a second series in November 2021, with Creevy reprising her role as Bethan Gwyndaf.

+In September 2025, she played a lead role as Ria Powell in the BBC four-part miniseries The Guest.

+After finishing filming for the Netflix series Black Doves in 2024, she joined the cast of the upcoming Sky series Amadeus, playing Constanze, the wife of Mozart.